 Both AMD and Intel have compelling consumer CPU platforms.
 In a previous article, we compared AMD’s second-generation Ryzen against Intel’s new 9th generation Core processors to see which platform deserves to capture your hard-earned money.
-Looking at the company lineups as a whole, we concluded that Intel’s Core i9-9900K is the fastest consumer-class CPU available for almost anything, although the CPU Benchmark hierarchy has changed quite a bit since then.
+Looking at the company lineups as a whole, we concluded that the Intel Core i9-9900K is the fastest consumer-class CPU available for almost anything, although the CPU Benchmark hierarchy has changed quite a bit since then.

 However, many people—even enthusiast gamers—can’t justify spending $499 (£432.59) on their processor.
 Presumably, most people shopping for a higher-end consumer CPU would be more inclined to consider a less-expensive option than a Core i9-9900K, like Intel’s Core i7-9700K or AMD’s Ryzen 7 2700X.